Account Info

 When implementing a protective put strategy, an investor first acquires a portfolio that reflects a broad market index, such as the S&P 500.
 To hedge against potential declines, the investor then buys put options on that index.
 If the market value of the index drops below the put option's strike price, the investor can exercise the option, effectively selling the index position at the higher strike price.
 This maneuver helps to offset the losses in the portfolio, as the put option's value will increase while the index value decreases.

-How to trade index options on Moomoo
+How to access and trade U.S. index options using moomoo

 Moomoo provides a user-friendly platform for trading options.
 Here's a step-by-step guide: